operator-framework/operator-sdk/doc/proposals/improved-scorecard-config.md

 a section that allows for the configuration of both internal and external plugins.
 Here are the config options and what they do:

 - `kubeconfig` string - path to kubeconfig.
-This option sets the kubeconfig for internal plugins via viper and sets the `KUBECONFIG` env var for external plugins
+This option sets the kubeconfig for internal plugins and sets the `KUBECONFIG` env var for external plugins
 - `output` string - sets output format.
 Valid values: `human-readable` and `json`
 - `plugin-dir` string - path to scorecard plugin directory.
 This is the directory where the plugins are run from, and all executable files in a `bin` subdirectory of the `plugin-dir` are automtically run by default.
 - `plugins` - an array of objects that configure both internal and external scorecard plugins